-Displays the last measurement, EC in milliSiemens per centimeter, temperature, selected rod type, selected soil type and a reading count with running average.
-VWC=0% readings will be displayed but will not increment the counter or be included in the average.
+Displays the last measurements, EC in mS/cm and temperature as well as selected rod type, selected soil type and a reading count with running average.
+VWC=0% readings will be displayed but will not increase the counter or be included in the average.